|

 a personal note I would like to use this message to you, our members

-in to achieve a number of notable successes on your behalf over the
+put in to achieve a number of notable successes on your behalf over

-past few years.
-David refers to some of these in his article but I
+the past few years.
+David refers to some of these in his article

-would single out the hard fought and lengthy battle with the Department
+but I would single out the hard fought and lengthy battle with the

-of Health and NHS to ensure PID patients are prioritised for
+Department of Health and NHS to ensure PID patients are prioritised

 We

-the medical professional community that care for PID patients and in
+from the medical professional community that care for PID patients

-particular I would like to express our gratitude to those immunologists
+and in particular I would like to express our gratitude to those

-and specialist nurses who have recommended joining PiA to their
+immunologists and specialist nurses who have recommended joining

-patients; volunteered and participated in our activities and
+PiA to their patients; volunteered and participated in our activities

 committees; and given us much valued advice on a range of issues